 Taking this side path down through the cliff is the shortest route to the falls.
 But it’s also the most difficult.
 I didn’t know it existed when I made my first two trips.
 I knew the rim path was there because I followed it back from the falls on my first hike, but I had no idea that it was possible to get down through the cliff on the river-right side without ropes.
 Fortunately, Mark Oleg alerted me to a video that Brett Haas had posted where Brett had followed this route.
 Thanks guys!

 Most of the descent through the cliff is easy enough for those used to butt sliding and hanging onto trees on the way down.
 And it should be easy enough to follow the correct route.
 I suspect that if you veer off the correct route, you’ll run into a dead end.
-Near the bottom of the descent, you’ll have to make a short hop to reach the base.
-Climbing back up this vertical section on the hike back could be a little tricky.
+With this said, portions of the descent are very steep and could be difficult for some.
+Also, near the bottom of the descent, you’ll have to make a short hop to reach the base.
+This could be tricky for some, and climbing back up this vertical section even more so.
 I recommend bringing a rope for this section.

 Once at the base of the cliff, you’re nearly at the falls.
 It’s just few yards away.